Biden says 31 August deadline on Afghanistan ‘contingent’ on Taliban’s cooperation

 But the president still faces sinking approval ratings.
 A new poll from USA Today and Suffolk University found Mr Biden’s approval rating at 41 percent and his disapproval ratings are at 55 percent.
 The same poll, which was conducted from Thursday through Monday, also said 3 in 4 Americans think Afghanistan will again become a safe haven for terrorism as it was when the war began.

-As the same time, only 7 percent of people who said the war was not worth it blamed Mr Biden, while two-thirds blame former president George W Bush.
+As the same time, only seven percent of people who said the war was not worth it blamed Mr Biden, while two-thirds blame former president George W Bush.

 Former president Donald Trump railed against Mr Biden in a statement shortly after his remarks.